 Conemaugh School of Emergency Medical Services is located in Conemaugh Memorial Medical Center's Education Building.
 The Education Building is home to Conemaugh School of Nursing and Conemaugh Allied Health Schools including the School of Emergency Medical Services.
 It is also the place where Health Professionals gather to gain knowledge through continuing education classes such as Advanced Cardiac Life Support, Pre-Hospital Trauma Life Support, Neonatal Resuscitation, CPR, and Pediatric Education for Prehospital Professionals and Quarterly Emergency Medical Services Skill Lab.
 The Education Building offers classroom facilities to accommodate a class as small as 15 to as large as 70.
 The facility also houses the Heath Sciences Library.
 The library archives Medical Journals and Books that relate to almost all aspects of the Medical Field.
-The library also maintains a computer lab.
-Included in the library is an Audio and Visual library that not only provides AV equipment but also has access to pre recorded medical programs and instructional Audio and Visual Aids.

 Male and female locker rooms allow privacy for changing clothes.
 Lockers are provided for each student.
 Students provide their own locks and are responsible for personal possessions.
 Secure student mailboxes are utilized for school correspondence